firefly-iii/docs/new-docs/installation/docker.md

 ### Start the container

 Run this Docker command to start the Firefly III container.
 Make sure that you edit the environment variables to match your own database.
 You should really change the `APP_KEY` as well.
 It should be a random string of *exactly* 32 characters.
-You can generate such key with a command like: `head /dev/urandom | LANG=C tr -dc 'A-Za-z0-9' | head -c 32`.
+You can generate such a key with the following command: `head /dev/urandom | LANG=C tr -dc 'A-Za-z0-9' | head -c 32`.

 ```
 docker run -d \